Planning to travel?

 For the uninitiated, the amaze card converts our foreign currency spending to local currency spending for up to 5 MasterCards that you link with it.
 Yep, only MasterCards.
 While it is still a superb card for overseas spending, there is an implicit FX spread loss of about 2% now (according to online forums).
 So technically, the amaze card is just making it about 1% – 1.5% cheaper when you can use it overseas compared to just using the bank’s credit cards itself.

-Moreover, the amaze card also gives an additional 1% cashback when you use it as a credit card (the wallet feature doesn’t count) in the form of Instapoints.
+Moreover, the amaze card also gives an additional 0.5% cashback on overseas spend when you use it as a credit card (the wallet feature doesn’t count) in the form of Instapoints.
 However, it is a bit restrictive when it comes to the conditions you need to fulfill and you can only redeem in blocks of S$20, which is why I won’t be considering it on top of the existing credit card rewards.

 When spending with credit cards overseas, you will need to be wary of Direct Currency Conversion.
 This service basically charges you a whole lot more than FCY fees and is something you want to avoid at all costs.

 How?
 Make sure that you are being billed in the local currency of the country that you are in.
 This is something that merchants may try to cheat you with and profit from if you are unlearned.